 Indeed, it is worth noting that Germany ramped up renewables when they were expensive – and, in doing so, helped make them inexpensive.
 All along, forecasts indicated that the cost impact of the switch to renewables would peak in the first half of this decade, and now it seems clear that German investments in renewables actually peaked in 2010 and will be more than one third lower annually than that record level over the next few decades.

 By investing in renewables so soon, Germany may have incurred high costs, but it also positioned itself as a major provider of future-proof technologies.
 In other words, as renewables become more competitive, the whole world will start switching over.
 German investments in PV in particular have made the technology affordable for the world, including developing countries.
 For example, in 2015, China built 15 gigawatts of PV, reaching 43 gigawatts overall to take the lead globally ahead of Germany.
 The Chinese also installed more than 30 gigawatts of wind turbines in 2015 alone.
-India also has major plans to build photovoltaics and wind farms.
+India also has major plans to build photovoltaics and wind farms - 175 gigawatts of renewables by 2022.
 According to Bloomberg Energy Finance, developing and emerging economies now invest more in renewables than OECD countries.

 One reason that renewables seem so expensive in Germany is that so much of their full cost is paid immediately as a dedicated item (the EEG surcharge).
 In contrast, support for coal and nuclear power has largely come indirectly as budget items passed on to taxpayers, and because Germany has a budget deficit these costs are being passed on to future taxpayers with interest (source: Green Budget Germany).